sib-swiss/termal/roadmap.md

 Normal
 ------

+1. [ ] It's not clear that the guides are very useful, as the "Adjacent" mode for the bottom panel seems very natural.
+Their main advantage is to make it very clear that the coordinates apply to the zoom box (so this leaves the vertical guides in zoomed-in mode without a clear purpose).

 1. [x] The expression `let ratio = ui.h_ratio().min(ui.v_ratio());` (or its equivalent with `self` instead of `ui`) appears 6 times.
 This should be replaced with a function in `crate::ui.rs`, and this function should return